Avranches: Sights

 A museum, Le Scriptorial, houses the collection of manuscripts of Mont Saint-Michel, deposited in the municipal archives during the French Revolution.
 It is one of the largest collections of medieval illuminated manuscripts in France, outside national and university libraries.

 Formerly dominated by the cathedral, where Henry II did penance, an open grassed area La Plate-Forme overlooking the bay towards Mont Saint-Michel displays only a few remnants of the destroyed building.

 The major church Notre Dame des Champs (Avranches) was constructed in Gothic Revival style in the 19th century to restore the religious life of the town after the destruction of the cathedral.
-A smaller church Saint Gervais houses a treasury, best known for the purported skull of Saint Aubert complete with hole where the archangel Michael's finger pierced it (probably a prehistoric trepanned skull).
+The basilica church of Saint Gervais houses a treasury, best known for the purported skull of Saint Aubert complete with hole where the archangel Michael's finger pierced it (probably a prehistoric trepanned skull).

 The botanical gardens were founded in the grounds of the former Franciscan convent in the late 18th century.
 The expansion and introduction of exotic species in the 19th century and the location of the gardens overlooking the bay made the gardens an important sight in the town.

 The Manoir de Brion, an ancient Benedictine priory of Mont Saint-Michel, is located in Dragey.

 Avranches is twinned with St. Helier in Jersey.
 On 2 March 2010 a Jersey-registered boat "Archangel" succeeded in reaching Avranches at Marcey-les-Grèves.
 It is believed this was the first instance of a foreign vessel reaching Avranches in modern times.

 Sport

-US Avranches is based in the commune.
+US Avranches is a football club based in the commune, who play their home games at Stade René Fenouillère.